Amyloidosis Brought My Family Together

 I would not wish amyloidosis on anyone.
 Amyloidosis is the hand that I have been dealt.
 I cannot change this, I can only carry it.
 The general consensus is that amyloidosis only takes.
 However, I believe that in some ways, amyloidosis has given to me.
 Amyloidosis has brought my family closer together.
 It has also given me reason to tell my children, Kelsey, Ethan, and Seth that I love them more frequently.
 The girls that I coached experienced my amyloidosis journey with me.
 They were given the opportunity to see that even though horrible things can happen, a strong person with a great support group can persevere.
 This is an incredibly valuable life lesson.
 Although I don’t open up too much to my students about my condition, I have had students confide in me that a parent is going through or is getting ready to go through chemotherapy.
 These students are scared and unnerved.
 However, when I tell them that I am receiving chemotherapy, it brings a sense of calm to them.

 I am of the opinion that my story is rather boring and insignificant.
 I am simply a guy who had the unfortunate luck of getting amyloidosis.
 That’s really how I feel.
 However, out there in my world of supporters, I am sure there are many differing views.
-I suppose one thing that we can all agree upon is that bad things do happen and with the help of others we are able to carry what we have been given.
+I suppose one thing we can all agree upon is that bad things do happen and with the help of others, we can carry what we have been given.